fedfioravanti/Web-Scraping-and-Salary-Prediction/README.md

 ## Future Work

 To further improve the current work, the following steps should be taken:
-* Feature Engineering, with the creation of additional features such as aircraft size category and aircraft typology.
+* Feature Engineering, with the creation of additional features such as company sector, company longevity and job responsibilities.
+* Using more precise location tags than the company state, possibly by extracting the ZIP code
 * Imputing values where missing, to avoid the removal of entire observations.
 * Removing outliers, after further analysis and due diligence of the plausible values.
-* Splitting the dataset between arriving and departing flights, examining whether the accuracy and the effectiveness of the model could be enhanced.
 * Employing XGBoost and additional classifiers, checking the effects on the model's performance.